tregua87/tregua87.github.io/_posts/2019-07-08-docker-network.md

 One of the most useful thing of docker-compose is the ability to group a lot of boring setting in a simple configuration file called `docker-compose.yml`.
-In my case, I used docker-compose to setting a virtual network called `docker-network-test` and to run/stop the peers.
+In my case, I used docker-compose to set a virtual network called `docker-network-test` and to run/stop the peers.

 Save a `docker-compose.yml` file with the following content:
 ```